 1. Samsung Galaxy X

-The Samsung Galaxy X, revealed in an official tease, and then reportedly receiving a release date in 2019, is one of the most exciting of the incoming foldable phones.
+Revealed in an official tease, and then reportedly receiving a release date in 2019, the Galaxy X is one of the most exciting of the incoming foldable phones.
 According to reports out of Korea, the X is extra interesting as it supposedly has three screens instead of two, essentially delivering a device that transitions from a phone to tablet.

 The front of the Galaxy X reportedly has two 3.5-inch screens, which become a 7-inch tablet when folded.
 The rear of the device has a third 3.5-inch screen that allows it to be viewed even when folded down.
 This indicates that the device will work via a series of intricate hinges.